Is Russia the promised land for France’s far right?

 Nicolas Lebourg, University of Montpellier

-In France, the shift toward the far right encompasses all factions of a historically fragmented far-right movement that has been dominated by the National Front (FN) for more than thirty years.
+In France, the shift toward the East affects all factions of a far-right movement that has historically been fragmented but has been dominated by the National Front (FN) for more than thirty years.
 This movement is often portrayed as a break with the history of the far right.

 The report titled “The French Far Right in Russia’s Sphere of Influence,” which we have just published for the Carnegie Council and Open Society Institute’s program on Russian soft power in France, in cooperation with the Open Society Initiative for Europe, seeks to demonstrate that the issue is not cyclical but structural.